KDCube is built around bundles

 request.message— user's textrequest.chat_history— prior messagesrequest.payload— arbitrary JSON (for REST ops)actor— tenant_id, project_idrouting— conversation_id, turn_id, bundle_iduser— user_id, user_type, roles, timezonecontinuation— follow-up or steer type

 Your bundle streams back via the Communicator.
-The client receives ChatEnvelope events in real time.
+The client receives ChatEnvelope events in real time over SSE or Socket.IO.

 - delta — streaming text chunks (thinking / answer)